So just what is Heroku? It’s a service for developers eager to get their applications online without having to worry about infrastructure details.

-Heroku uses Git (a distributed version control system for code management) to manage application deployments.
+It uses Git (a distributed version control system for code management) to manage application deployments.
 All you’ll need to do to deploy your application on Heroku is push your Git repository to their servers.

 What is Heroku and why are its application deployments so simple

-- Runs your application across a pre-set number of virtual servers.
+- Runs your application across a preset number of virtual servers.

 - Manages releases by rolling out your application to different environments.

 - Ensures your application automatically recovers from server failures.

 - Handles load balancing across many application instances, allowing you to instantly scale your application to support millions of users.

 - Allows you to quickly add and remove infrastructure blocks like caching servers and database servers.

 Heroku supports the Ruby, Node.js, Python, Java, Go, PHP, and Scala programming languages.
 This provides easy deployment of existing technologies on Heroku with minimum modifications needed.